cultuurnet/apidocs/projects/authentication/docs/client-identification.md

 These APIs only require you to specify the client id of your integration for customization and technical support purposes.

+> Not sure if client identification is the right authentication method for you, or which APIs support it?
+See our [overview of authentication methods](./methods.md) to get a brief summary of every method and a list of support APIs.

 ## Requirements

 -   A client id.
 See [requesting client credentials](./requesting-credentials.md) how to obtain one.